adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 [![The CircuitPython Show](../assets/2022mmdd/cpshowtod.jpg)](https://circuitpythonshow.com/)

-The CircuitPython Show is am independent podcast hosted by Paul Cutler, focusing on the people doing awesome things with CircuitPython.
+The CircuitPython Show is an independent podcast hosted by Paul Cutler, focusing on the people doing awesome things with CircuitPython.
 Each episode features Paul in conversation with a guest for a short interview – [CircuitPythonShow](https://circuitpythonshow.com/) and [Twitter](https://twitter.com/circuitpyshow).

 The latest episode was released (date) and features (guest).
 They and Paul talk {subject}. – [Show List](https://circuitpythonshow.com/episodes/all).